-How do the Bose Sport Open Earbuds sound?
+How does the Bose Sport Open Earbuds sound?

 Lows, mids, and highs

 Again, these aren’t the earbuds to get for audiophile athletes.
-If accurate audio is among your top priorities when it comes to workout earbuds, you should instead consider the IPX4-rated Sennheiser MOMENTUM True Wireless 2 or IPX7-rated Samsung Galaxy Buds Pro.
+If more consumer-friendly audio is among your top priorities when it comes to workout earbuds, you should instead consider the IPX4-rated Sennheiser MOMENTUM True Wireless 2 or IPX7-rated Samsung Galaxy Buds Pro.

-Can I use the Bose Sport Open Earbuds for phone calls?
+Can you use the Bose Sport Open Earbuds for phone calls?